 Narrung

-Narrung is the entrance to The Narrows, a winding channel between Lake Akexandrina and Lake Albert.
-This channel is marked by a number of sporadically placed channel markers - just enough to so you are unlikely to make a mistake in this area of confusing lagoons, entrances and waterways.
+Narrung is the entrance to The Narrows, a winding channel between Lake Alexandrina and Lake Albert.
+This channel is marked by a number of sporadically placed channel markers - just enough so you are unlikely to make a mistake in this area of confusing lagoons, entrances and waterways.
 Please note the shallowest part of the Narrows is at the very last red channel marker before you pass into Lake Albert.
-For any deep draft vessel enter and exit the channel close to this marker - it is less than 1000mm deep within a short distance on the seaward side.
+For any deep draft vessel enter and exit the channel close to this marker - it is less than a metre deep within a short distance on the seaward side.
+(As of 2020 all the channel markers have been replaced.
+Also most have been moved, and a couple added and they are now lit at night.
+And the last marker is now green, so much better and safer!!!)

 Narrung_and_the_narrows.jpg